 SLVEC purposely collaborated with several other geological, soils, timber, water, fire, wildlife, recreational, botanical, historical/archeological and policy experts (to name a few).

-Two years of field study, cross referencing the details in old and new maps, present management plans, traditional use patterns, water mapping and data of all sorts, culminated in the extensive and comprehensive recommendations that were then submitted to the Rio Grande National Forest for consideration last October 2016.
+Two years of field study, cross-referencing the details in old and new maps, present management plans, traditional use patterns, water mapping and data of all sorts, culminated in the extensive and comprehensive recommendations that were then submitted to the Rio Grande National Forest for consideration last October 2016.
+See those documents here.

 Many of these well studied and experienced recommendations are included in "Alternative D" (as in Defense!).